Mikoyan MiG-29: Syria

-Syria was one of the first export customers of the MiG-29, receiving them before most of the Warsaw Pact nations did, with the Syrian Defence Minister Mustafa Tlass allegedly seeking up to 150 MiG-29s.
-The very first Fulcrums arrived in Syria in June or July 1987, a batch of 16, and many more were delivered into the later 1980s.
-A total of 48 MiG-29As and UBs were delivered in the original batches, and a further 16 were reportedly delivered in the middle to late 1990s, reportedly airframes built for Iraq in 1990-91 but undelivered due to sanctions and the Gulf War.
-These were upgraded to an unknown standard.
+Syria was the second export customer of the MiG-29, receiving them before most of the Warsaw Pact nations did, with the Syrian Defence Minister Mustafa Tlass initially seeking to acquire up to 150 MiG-29s in order to modernize the SyAAF.
+The very first Fulcrums arrived in Syria in June or July 1987 as a batch of 16 and more were delivered in the late 1980s.
+A total of up to 48 MiG-29As and UBs were delivered in the original batches, with 16 more delivered in the mid to late 1990s (these reportedly airframes built for Iraq in 1990-91 but undelivered due to sanctions and the Gulf War).
+Over time, these airframes were upgraded to an unknown standard.